Low Cost Foam Protection

-Find out how to get the most from your pick and pluck foam inserts
+Find out how to get the most from your pre-cut cubed foam inserts

-Whilst GWP Protective focus on creating custom engineered foams that are precisely tailored to specific items, for one-offs and very low volumes pick and pluck foam inserts are a much more cost-effective option.
+Whilst GWP Protective focus on creating custom engineered foams that are precisely tailored to specific items, for one-offs and very low volumes pre scored or “cubed” foam inserts are a much more cost-effective option.

 The foam inserts are manufactured in such a way that the end user of the case can tailor the foam to practically any item, creating a truly bespoke protective case system at considerably lower cost than fully engineered solutions.

-This guide will show you how to use pick and pluck foam inserts and therefore get the most out of your protective equipment case.
+This guide will show you how to use pre-scored foam inserts and therefore get the most out of your protective equipment case.

-Before going through the step by step process for creating your perfect pick and pluck foam insert, it is important to first explain what this type of foam is.
+Before going through the step by step process for creating your perfect cubed or PICK N PLUCK™ foam insert, it is important to first explain what this type of foam is.

-Usually, when you purchase a case with the option of pick and pluck, you will receive at least 2 pieces of foam (although it is more for the larger cases).
+Usually, when you purchase a case with the option of cubed foam, you will receive at least 2 pieces of material (although it is often more for the larger cases).

 The bottom or base layer will be a heavier, denser foam that is used to provide cushioning at the bottom the case.
 This does not need modifying and should be used as supplied.

-The upper layers will comprise of what is known as the pick and pluck foam.
+The upper layers will comprise of what is known as the cubed foam.
 This foam is “pre-cut” into 1-centimetre cubes, which are still partially joined together.

 What this means is that these smaller sections of foam can be removed neatly and easily, allowing for detailed profiles to be created.
-It also ensures as well as different shapes, different depths can be created in the pick and pluck foam insert.
+It also ensures as well as different shapes, different depths can be created in the pre-scored foam insert.

-Continue reading to find out how to use pick and pluck foam inserts.
+Please continue reading to find out how to use this type of foam inserts.

 Step by step – creating your tailored foam insert